-The Fund has at least 90% of its NAV (including 100% of the stocks equities invested in) consisting in sustainable investments with a social or environmental objective (#1 Sustainable).
+The Sub-Fund has at least 90% of its investments (and 100% of the stocks invested in) consisting in sustainable investments with a social objective (#1 Sustainable).

-A maximum of 10% of the investments of the financial product will be derivative and cash or ESG monetary UCIs held for liquidity purposes, or non ESG-rated assets, the use of which is limited to very specific situations and short periods of time (#2 Not sustainable).
+A maximum of 10% of the investments of the financial product will be derivatives and cash or ESG monetary UCIs held for liquidity purposes, the use of which is limited to very specific situations and short periods of time (#2 Not sustainable).